josephw139/thomas_conveyor_website/README.md

 * Support page > Downloads

 ### Products
-Online Catalog product dropdowns currently have screencap placeholders.
+Online Catalog product dropdowns currently have screencap placeholders.<br />
 Each image is marked with ```<!-- REPLACE IMAGE -->``` where the actual products should display

 ### Blog images
 CSS is applied to make the images rounded.

 * Blog posts are under the blog folder.
-The blog's image is right below the comment
+The blog's image is right below the comment <br />
 ```<!-- BLOG IMAGE HERE -->```
 * On the blog page, each gray image is marked with ```<!-- REPLACE IMAGE -->```